 Similarly, Clement of Alexandria states that Paul wrote the book of Hebrews, and Luke then translated it into Greek.
 Clement lived around 150 – 212 CE.
 Along these same lines, Eusebius also stated that Paul wrote Hebrews, and either Luke or Clement (of Rome) translated it.

-First of all, most scholars today say that the Greek word used in the NT in places such as Acts 22:2 could refer to either Aramaic or Hebrew.
+Most scholars today say that the Greek word used in the NT in places such as Acts 22:2 could refer to either Aramaic or Hebrew.
 In Greek, this word is Εβραΐς (he-bra-is).
 Literally, they say, it refers simply to "the language of the Hebrews" or "the language of the Jews" and could really refer to whichever language the Jews spoke.
 This is the word used in the above quotes, as well as in the NT.
+If we find that, historically, Jews in the first century CE were predominantly speaking Aramaic, it would make sense then for the "language of the Jews" to be Aramaic.
+Hence why scholars generally render the word as Aramaic, since the evidence for Aramaic use in Judea at the time far exceeds the evidence for daily Hebrew use.

-So it is my view that when the "church fathers" are saying Matthew wrote in Hebrais, they are saying he wrote in Hebrew, not Aramaic.
-And I do truly believe that he wrote it in Hebrew, not Greek or Aramaic.
-Note, however, that there is a rising view now which has gained some support and scholarly backing, which states that Matthew's original gospel was in Hebrew, but then he later wrote a longer version of it in Greek, and that is the version that has survived today.
-Quite possible; it is the direction I lean on the issue.
+So it is my view that when the "church fathers" are saying Matthew wrote in Hebrais, they are saying he wrote in Aramaic.
+Note, however, that there is a rising view now which has gained some support and scholarly backing, which states that Matthew's original gospel was in Hebrew.
+For me, I lean the direction that Matthew composed a brief Semitic Gospel, then a second one that was more expansive, in Greek.
+This Greek version is the one that has survived today.

-Now then, earlier I made a statement about Matthew's original language, and dealing with the genealogy issue.
-Since we can reasonably infer that Matthew wrote in Hebrew, we need to look for a Hebrew word used.
+Now then, earlier I made a statement about Matthew's original language, and dealing with the genealogy issue at the opening of his Gospel.
+If one concludes that Matthew wrote in Hebrew, we would need to look for a Hebrew word used.
 However, we can safely assume that whichever Hebrew word Matthew chose, its Greek equivalent is most likely aner, and its Syriac equivalent is most likely gowra.
 The Hebrew word that best fits this is בעל (ba'al), as it is used in places such as Ex.
 21:3, or Deut.
 24:4.
 This word is usually translated as "owner, lord, master, husband" and a few other ways.
 The best way to describe it is "one in position over another."
 It is used in some cases to describe the owner of cattle, and in other places to describe a woman's husband.
 However, in places such as Judges 9:20, we find it used as "the men of Shechem..."
 In fact, in Franz Delitzsch's Hebrew translation of the NT, he chose this word for this instance in Matthew 1:16.

 I would posit that it is still possible for the word to imply that the Joseph being spoken of was Mary's father, though perhaps not in the traditional way.
 Possibly her step-father or adoptive father, since he is not called her pater (father) in Greek, or av (father) in Hebrew/Aramaic.
-Yet again, in the case of Greek or Syriac, strictly translated, we cannot say definitively it means "husband" and we cannot say definitively it means "father."
-It simply says, "Yoseph, the man of Miryam."
+Yet again, in the case of Greek or Syriac, strictly translated, we cannot say definitively that it means "father."
+It simply says, "Joseph, the man of Mary" and in general this means "husband."

 There is another way to reconcile this, however, and that is by referencing Eusebius.
 I won't rehash all the details, but essentially Eusebius states that Luke recorded the genealogy of Joseph (Yeshua's step-father) biologically, and that Matthew recorded the genealogy legally.
-That is, that Joseph himself was adopted, and thus both accounts are for him.
-If you're interested in that explanation, see the video here.
+That is, that Joseph himself was adopted, and thus both accounts are for him without discrepency.

 Quotes from the Tanakh

-Another good example of this is the number of quotes found in the Greek vs. the Syriac.
+Another good example of why I believe Syriac Primacy does not hold up to scrutiny is the number of quotes found in the Greek vs. the Syriac.

 However, as I mentioned, there are still numerous quotes that we find from the LXX exclusively.
 This may be explained by various means.
 I do not believe it means they exclusively used the LXX, but perhaps consulted multiple texts, just as we do today.
 There is not a single Bible translation out there that was translated from only one single manuscript.
 Even the KJV was translated from multiple (albeit, inferior) texts.

 Psa.
-40:6 (NASB) - Sacrifice and meal offering You have not desired; My ears You have opened; Burnt offering and sin offering You have not required.
+40:6 (NASB95) - Sacrifice and meal offering You have not desired; My ears You have opened; Burnt offering and sin offering You have not required.

 Heb.
-10:5 (NASB) - Therefore, when Christ came into the world, he said: "Sacrifice and offering you did not desire, but a body you prepared for me…"
+10:5 (NASB95) - Therefore, when Christ came into the world, he said: "Sacrifice and offering you did not desire, but a body you prepared for me…"

 Well that's quite a difference, isn't it?
 But here's the verse from the LXX: